European Defence Fund (EDF)

 € 8 billion (2021-2027)

-Are you currently developing new and interesting technologies or products?
-Then perhaps the European Commission (EC) is looking for your innovation!
-The EC offers funding via the European Defence Fund (EDF) 2021-2027 for new technologies and products that can be a great asset to the (European) defence industry.
-The EDF will not only strengthen the industry and strategic autonomy, but will also give you the chance to offer a valuable contribution on a European level and collaborate with other parties!
-The EDF call of 2025 is open for submissions from mid February until 14 October 2025.
+Are you developing technologies or products applicable to defence?
+The EC offers funding via the European Defence Fund (EDF) 2021-2027 for new technologies and products that can be a asset to the (European) defence and the EU Defence industry.
+The EDF will not only strengthen the industry and strategic autonomy, but will also give you the chance to offer a valuable contribution on a European level and collaborate with other parties.

 For whom is the European Defence Fund?